seattleflu/id3c/README.md

 it.
 The following commands assume the database server is running locally and your local user account maps directly to a database superuser.

-Create a database named `seattleflu` using the standard Pg tools.
-(You can use another name if you want, maybe to have different dev instances, but you'll need to adjust the [sqitch target][] you deploy to.)
+Create a user named `id3c` and a database named `seattleflu` using the standard Pg tools.
+(You can use another database name if you want, maybe to have different dev instances, but you'll need to adjust the [sqitch target][] you deploy to.)

+    createuser --no-login --createrole id3c
-    createdb --encoding=UTF-8 seattleflu
+    createdb --encoding=UTF-8 --owner=id3c seattleflu

 Then use `sqitch` to deploy to it.  (`dev` is a [sqitch target][] configured in _sqitch.conf_ which points to a local database named `seattleflu`.)